davidpr-dotcom/mesh-tools-gpl/COMPLIANCE.md

 ## Review trail

-- Architecture (process-boundary) opinion: attorney review scheduled Phase 2, Weeks 8–11 (D11).
+- Architecture (process-boundary) opinion: attorney review (D11), re-scoped per R8.3 to also cover GPL-oracle internal use + the clean-room protocol.
+Status, attorney questions, and the full third-party license register live in `Zefra/2026-06-13-trackB-legal-checkpoint.md`.
 Opinion to be kept on file, referenced here.
-- CGAL Alpha Wrapping commercial license (D1): separate executor (`wrap-cgal`), not part of this repository.
+- CGAL Alpha Wrapping (D1 → **D1-rev**, 2026-06-12): the commercial license is
+  **not** pursued.
+CGAL is used only as an INTERNAL, never-distributed black-box test ORACLE — clean-room (public API + the published paper only; the `Alpha_wrap` source is never read), kept outside this repo and the proprietary engine.
+The MVP wrapper is OpenVDB (`wrap-vdb`, MPL-2.0); the in-house `wrap-zefra` (Geogram/BSD) is the Track-W path to a proprietary primary.